magdamurphy/magda-blog/about.md

 This blog touches on Product Management, leadership, collaboration and software delivery based on my professional career and my MBA studies.
 I am writing about useful frameworks and the context they can be used in.

-If you have any questions or would like some help with your business, drop me an [contact me](mailto:magdalena2019@gmail.com).
+If you have any questions or would like some help with your business, [contact me](mailto:magdalena2019@gmail.com).